 |Ease of Training|

 |Watch Dog Ability|

-Don't be deceived by the Bedlington terrier's fragile lamb-like appearance - underneath those cute little curls is a hardy little dog which has fiestiness and affection in equal measures!
+Don't be deceived by the Bedlington Terrier.
+They have a fragile lamb-like appearance - BUT underneath those cute little curls is a hardy little dog which has feistiness and affection in equal measures!

 Other dogs and pets can be an issue for this terrier unless he has been socialised with them from an early age after which he will learn to accept them.
 However, he insists on being the top dog (alpha) so expect trouble if he meets a more dominant dog than him!

 Despite this, the Bedlington Terrier is an affectionate little chap who will reward you with loyalty and a deep desire to please you.

 The Bedlington Terrier originally hails from the North-East of England in a town called Rothbury on the Scottish/English borders of Northumberland.
 In fact, the breed is still sometimes known as the Rothbury Terrier.

 During the late eighteenth and early nineteenth century, the breed was still mostly known as the Rothbury terrier and its appearance differed slightly from the one we've come to known today in that the legs were a little shorter.

 The Bedlington Terrier was originally bred to catch a wide range of vermin such as mice, rats, badgers, rabbits, hares and foxes.

 The fur on the bottom part of their legs was thicker and longer to protect them from bites from the vermin whilst fighting.